1224AmOgH/DSO_Blog/seminar_blog_full.md

 **3\.
 Explainability with XAI (XRAI)**

-Deep learning models are often criticized as "black boxes," but Explainable AI tools like XRAI change that narrative.
-By showing why a model detected a certain region as containing a DSO, these visualizations help in building user trust and educate beginners understand astronomy
+<p style="text-align: justify;">Deep learning models are often criticized as "black boxes," but Explainable AI tools like XRAI change that narrative.
+By showing why a model detected a certain region as containing a DSO, these visualizations help in building user trust and educate beginners understand astronomy </p>

 **Limitations of Deep Learning in EAA**

-<p>While deep learning brings significant advancements to smart astronomy, it's not without constraints.
+<p style="text-align: justify;">While deep learning brings significant advancements to smart astronomy, it's not without constraints.
 Understanding these limitations is crucial for deploying models effectively and improving them further.</p>

 **1\.
 Dataset Scope & Generalization**